Last Updated: September 30, 2024

 United States of America

-💰 Compare Pete Rose's Net Worth
+1. What Was Pete Rose's Net Worth And Salary?

 Following his retirement from playing baseball, Rose became a manager for the Cincinnati Reds.
 This ended in controversy when Pete was permanently banned after he was caught gambling on baseball games during his tenure as a manager.
 He later admitted that he bet on his own team.
 The incident resulted in Rose being banned from the Baseball Hall of Fame.
+A resulting tax problem related to his gambling caused Pete to spend several months in jail on tax evasion charges.

 Early Life